Lou Goossens: Life

 Young Hearts was selected in the Generation Kplus section at the 74th Berlin International Film Festival, where it had its world premiere on 17 February and competed for the Crystal Bear for the Best Film.

+In same year he also played in the TV series Moresnet as Young Ben Schotz.

+In 2025 he had two small roles as Benjamin in the TV series Holly Sh!t! and young Horst in movie "Zondag De Negenste" as well as a main role in a short film called Shutterspeed for which he won award for Best Acting Performance in the Flemish Competition.